 Ownership of an evaluation is key to a subsequent utilisation of its outcomes.
 That is why preliminary outcomes are shared and cross-checked with the field team at the end of a field visit, draft reports are shared with the relevant stakeholders for additional feedback and stakeholders and managers have a final opportunity to give input during the presentation workshop.
 Through these mechanisms, evaluation outcomes are explained and discussed, fostering ownership of the key conclusions and recommendations.

-Evaluations thus contribute to knowledge sharing within the movement and help develop and improve overall MSF policies and procedures.
+In addition to project-based use evaluations contribute to knowledge sharing within the movement and help develop and improve MSF policies and procedures.
 It is important to develop and maintain a necessary ‘culture’ of evaluation, which is a prerequisite for meeting the La Mancha aspirations towards internal reflection and accountability.

-Further information about MSF’s approach to evaluation of medical humanitarian action, including follow-up procedures, can be found in the MSF Evaluation Manual available under Resources.
+Further information about MSF’s approach to evaluation of medical humanitarian action, including follow-up procedures, can be found under Resources.

 The Evaluation Units frequently apply qualitative research methods for both evaluation and socio-cultural research.
 We would like to encourage the use of qualitative methods in MSF programmes.
 The Vienna Evaluation Unit in particular, offers training sessions on qualitative methods and also provides support for qualitative study design.